GRANDELO/ELOsystemv1/README.md

-Grandelo  Platform
+Bazelink Platform

-Welcome to Grandelo!
+Welcome to Bazelink!
 This README provides an overview of our e-commerce platform, including setup instructions, key features, and guidelines for contributing to the project.

 Table of Contents